jenkinsci/pipeline-plugin/TUTORIAL.md

 When you are done, click **Generate Groovy** to see a Groovy snippet that will run the step exactly as you have configured it.
 This lets you see the function name used for the step, the names of any parameters it takes (if not a default parameter), and their syntax.
-You can copy and paste the generated code right into your flow, or use it as a starting point (perhaps trimming some unnecessary optional parameters).
+You can copy and paste the generated code right into your Pipeline, or use it as a starting point (perhaps trimming some unnecessary optional parameters).